Frequently Asked Questions

 - The charity with the most votes is announced.

-How long do the meetings last?
+How long do the giving circles last?

-What if I cannot attend a meeting?
+What if I cannot attend a giving circle?

 - Submit your donation via the online link provided in the email announcing the charity recipient.